EthereumCommunityFund/ethereum-ecosystem-map/README.md

 Should you want to make the changes directly, make sure you include the additional information:
 * Brief description of what changes have been made and why, you can include more than one label

+#### Editing .csv files directly
+Currently, I compile the names of projects and their information in csv files, which you can find under `/data/*.csv`.
+After some time, I convert the .csv files into markdown tables and add them to the `README.md`.
+> Note: GitHub offers this user-friendly .csv viewer.
+For changes the .csv, open a PR.

 ### Hardware
 | Project   | Language (if applicable) | Link                                                |
 |-----------|--------------------------|-----------------------------------------------------|